Pentax 645D vs Nikon D500

-The Pentax 645D and the Nikon D500 are two digital cameras that were announced, respectively, in March 2010 and January 2016.
+The Pentax 645D and the Nikon D500 are two digital cameras that were officially introduced, respectively, in March 2010 and January 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a medium format (645D) and an APS-C (D500) sensor.
-The Pentax has a resolution of 39.5 megapixel, whereas the Nikon provides 20.7 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Pentax has a resolution of 39.5 megapixels, whereas the Nikon provides 20.7 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Pentax 645D vs Nikon D500